lightning-tv/solid/docs/primitives/virtual.md

-# VirtualRow Primitive
+# Virtual Row & Column Primitives

-`VirtualRow` renders a dynamic slice of items from a larger dataset, displaying them in a horizontal row.
+`VirtualRow` & `VirtualColumn` renders a dynamic slice of items from a larger dataset, displaying them in a horizontal row / column.
 It's designed to optimize performance for long lists by only rendering the items currently visible or nearby.

 ### Behavior

-- Renders a 1D horizontal list of items.
+- Renders a 1D list of items.
 - Uses `displaySize` to define the number of visible items.
 - Uses `bufferSize` to pre-render additional items to the left and right of the visible window for smoother scrolling.
 - Only a subset of the total items is rendered, improving performance.
-- Handles directional navigation (`onLeft`, `onRight`) using built-in key handlers.
-- Automatically scrolls horizontally as the user navigates.
 - Triggers `onEndReached` when the user approaches the end of the list, allowing for infinite scrolling or fetching more data.
 - Focus is updated and maintained internally, with optional control via `scrollToIndex`.
 - `selected` can be set to an index in the total array of items.